 Students are provided with a link to the online learning program via email upon registration or 10 working days before commencement of the course.
 Students are required to undertake this pre-learning prior to attending the face-to-face training.
 Students DO NOT need to print out a completion certificate as SMA has access to the online learning portal.

 The following learning resources are provided to students during class and face-to-face sessions:

-- PowerPoint presentation that is interactive, includes videos and is customised to include real life first aid and Provide Cardiopulmonary Resuscitation examples and scenarios.
+- PowerPoint presentation that is interactive and customised to include real-life first aid and has Provide Cardiopulmonary Resuscitation examples and scenarios.

 - Adult and infant resuscitation manikins in line with ARC Guidelines for assessment of Provide Cardiopulmonary Resuscitation procedures.

 - Adrenaline auto-injector training device.

 - Placebo bronchodilator and spacer device.

 - Triangular bandages.

 - Workplace injury, trauma and/or illness record, or other appropriate workplace incident report form for written reports.

 - Wound dressings.